rapiddweller/rapiddweller-benerator-ce/README.md

 # rapiddweller-benerator-ce

-[rapiddweller 'Benerator'](https://www.benerator.de) is a software solution to generate, anonymize, pseudonymize and migrate data for development, testing and training purposes.
+[rapiddweller 'Benerator'](https://www.benerator.de) is a software solution to generate, obfuscate (anonymize / pseudonymize) and migrate data for development, testing and training purposes.

 ## Introduction